Smart Start Transition Grants

 Licensed centers and licensed family child care Same as SGCC

-At least 10% enrollment (as a percentage of licensed capacity at time of application) funded by CCAP in any one month between January 2020 to date of application At least 10% enrollment (as a percentage of licensed capacity at time of application) funded by CCAP in any one month between January 2022 to date of application
+At least 10% of program’s current licensed capacity (at time of application) enrolled and funded by CCAP in any one month between January 2020 to date of application At least 10% of program’s current licensed capacity (at time of application) enrolled and funded by CCAP in any one month between January 2022 to date of application

 Less than 75% of total revenues from other public funding streams